 Millions of Americans become unwitting victims of dog bites each year, with children being affected the most due to their lack of understanding when it comes to the danger posed by dogs.
 A dog bite is a serious medical issue, and can lead to health complications if not treated in a timely manner.
-It is important to know exactly what to do moments after you’ve suffered a serious dog bite in Indiana since this will help you get the medical and legal help you need to get your life back on track within the shortest amount of time possible.
+It is important to know exactly what to do moments after you’ve suffered a serious dog bite since this will help you get the medical and legal help you need to get your life back on track within the shortest amount of time possible.

 The Most Dangerous Dog Breeds

 Dogs aren’t all the same due to differences in genetic makeup as well as breeding and training.
 Some of the most serious dog bites tend to come from certain breeds in a more consistent basis.

 As a rule of thumb, unneutered dogs are less likely to bite, but it’s better to stay clear of any aggressive-looking or unleashed dog that comes upon your path.

 Should you suffer a dog bite, here are the most important things you should do: